-This article describes steps one can take to install Crafter CMS on Ubuntu Linux.
+This article describes the steps to install Crafter CMS on Ubuntu Linux.

 The Community edition is free and licensed under the GPLv3 open-source license.